jcortell/blog/content/post/2023-10-18-week-tokyo.md

 * Character stores at Tokyo Station
 * and a lot more

 We love it.
 My wife finally understands my fascination (although, unfortunately, not enough to consider moving there).
 We will definitely be back.
 But the trip was not over.
 That was only the beginning!
-Now time to cruise all around Japan.
+Now time to sail all around Japan.

 [A bunch of pictures here](https://photos.app.goo.gl/ifYhUiVip44kA7bs8).